Atril33/budget-app/README.md

 ## 🙏 Acknowledgments <a name='acknowledgements'></a>

-> I would like to say thanks to the Microverse team.
+> I would like to thank Microverse for this opportunity.

+Original design idea by [Gregoire Vella in Behance](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=).

 <p align='right'>(<a href='#readme-top'>back to top</a>)</p>